 - Hosting community educational activities such as Bunny Day.

-- Assisting shelters with hoarding or confiscation cases involving large numbers of rabbits.
+- Assisting shelters with hoarding or confiscation cases involving a large numbers of rabbits.

 If you are interested in living with a rabbit, but have never done so before, we recommend you visit our Rabbit Care page.
 The information will help you decide if a rabbit is the right companion animal for your household, lifestyle, and level of commitment.